maduhu88/VSphere-Kali-Purple-SOC-in-a-Box/_documentation/12 - Build and Configure - Remote Network Sensor.md

  client.key
  ![](RackMultipart20231221-1-5l8g4e_html_8d7392d4dff256fd.png)

-Figure 150 - SENSOR: Filebeat Certificate Transfer
+*Figure 150 - SENSOR: Filebeat Certificate Transfer*

-### CONFIGURE: Capture and Forwarding
+### 12.3.3 - CONFIGURE: Capture and Forwarding

       1. On the taskbar at the top of the screen click the icon labelled "Configure Capture and Forwarding".
 Enter the root password if prompted.
 This will open the capture and forwarding configuration utility welcome screen.
 Select "Continue."
  ![](RackMultipart20231221-1-5l8g4e_html_178a897a55d740db.png)